golang-devops/yaml-script-runner/README.md

 #### Install on linux with curl script

-Ensure first that the `MY_OS` and `MY_ARCH` variables suit your system.
+Ensure first that the `MY_OS`, `MY_ARCH` and `VER` variables suit your system.
 The script does not validate the arguments but just print out a probable list.

 This list is directly based on the available download files found here: https://github.com/golang-devops/yaml-script-runner/releases/latest.